mschuchard/linter-github-actions/README.md

 All testing is performed with the latest stable version of Pulsar.
 Any version of Atom or any pre-release version of Pulsar is not supported.

 ### Usage
-- All YAML files located in a directory named `workflows` with a `jobs` key will be linted with this linter.
+- All YAML files with a `jobs` key and located in a directory path `.github/workflows` or `.github\\workflows` will be linted with this linter.
 Be aware of this in case you have a non-Actions YAML file with this characteristic.
-Also be aware of this in case you have a typo for the `jobs` key, since this linter will then not trigger.
+Also be aware of this in case the path is incorrect in your project, or you have a typo for the `jobs` key, since this linter will then not trigger.